Austin418/CS201/Week 5/Notes.md

 		{children}
 		</AppContext.Provider>
 		)`
-- Exporting the context requires 2 differetn exports
+- Exporting the context requires 2 different exports
 - The newly create React hook
 #CustomHooks
 -	You can create your own hooks